Last updated February 2024

 What are Climate Action Microgrants?

-Climate Action Microgrants give you up to £500 to help you with a project or event in your neighbourhood.
+Climate Action Microgrants give you up to £250 to help you with a project or event in your neighbourhood.
 Your idea will be something that makes the borough greener or teaches people about the environment, or about repair and re-use, or a few other things, including ideas we haven’t thought of.
+In exceptional cases, if strongly justified we could provide up to £500.

 Anyone in H&F can apply.